jslattery26packages/rich_text_controller/example/README.md

   @override
   void initState() {
       // initialize with your custom regex patterns or Strings and styles
-      //* Starting V1.2.0 You also have "text" parameter in default constructor !
+      //* Starting V1.2.0 You also have "String" parameter in default constructor and also added the //"fromValue" Constructor!
       _controller = RichTextController(
-          patternMatchMap: {
+          patternMap: {
            //
           //* Returns every Hashtag with red color
           //